johnhenrypezzuto/blpl/README.md

 y_2 ~ x_1 + x_2 + x_3
 ```

-* "chord" begins by running a bivariate regression the first term.
+* `chord` begins by running a bivariate regression the first term.
 Then runs a trivariate regression, holding the dv, first is term constant looping through the remaining terms.
 Lastly, all terms are ran together.

 ```
 y_1 ~ x_1